darshannn10/PortSwiggers-Web-Sec-Academy/Access Control/lab-03/Readme.md

-# Lab: User role controlled by request parameter
+# Lab 3: User role controlled by request parameter

 This lab has an admin panel at /admin, which identifies administrators using a forgeable cookie.